-In addition to the standards in USP Chapter 800, Hazardous Drugs - the following requirements apply to the handling of Hazardous Drugs.
-Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in USP Chapter 800, Hazardous Drugs - the following requirements apply to a facility where compounding of HDs is performed.
+Healthcare Setting shall meet the following requirements of this article.

 Equipment used in nonsterile HD compounding shall be dedicated for use with HDs and shall be decontaminated after each use.